The Dutch Liberation 2020 Canadian Society

 To commemorate the Liberation of the Netherlands, Adriana Zylmans, John van Rij and Gayle O’Hara took the initiative to seek out other Dutch-Canadians to establish the Dutch Liberation 2020 Canadian Society.
-On August 31, 2018, a new non-profit organization was formed in partnership with the Royal Canadian Legion and registered with the BC Societies Registrar.
+On August 31, 2018, a new non-profit organization was formed in partnership with the BC/Yukon Command of the Royal Canadian Legion and registered with the BC Societies Registrar.
 The group is coordinating efforts to provide various events and activities in Canada to thank and to honour Canada and its soldiers, sailors, and airmen.

 The major focus is to publically commemorate the lives lost and the efforts made by Canadian men and women who helped re-establish freedom in the Netherlands in 1945.
-In collaboration with the Consulate General of the Kingdom of the Netherlands and in partnership with the Royal Canadian Legion, and Canadian Dutch Associations a comprehensive program will take place in honour of the 75th Liberation anniversary of Europe.
+In collaboration with the Consulate General of the Kingdom of the Netherlands and in partnership with the BC/Yukon Command of the Royal Canadian Legion, and Canadian Dutch Associations a comprehensive program will take place in honour of the 75th Liberation anniversary of Europe.

 We have chosen the tulips ‘Canadian Liberator’ and ‘Strong Love’ to help raise awareness of the many sacrifices made by our soldiers, sailors, and airmen and to thank Canada for its contributions to end World War II in Europe.

 Our goal is to plant as many red tulips across the country in cities, towns, villages, parks, and home gardens, to create an atmosphere of overwhelming thanks and appreciation of Canada and its veterans.

 Join in the fall 2019 excitement to accomplish our goal for Spring 2020 to decorate the town red with flowering tulips.